talut/dotenv/README.md

 - `ClearCache()`: Clears the cache of environment variables.
 - `GetString(key, fallback string) string`: Retrieves the value of the environment variable named by the key.
-If the value is not set, the fallback value is returned.
+If the value is not set, the fallback value is retur ned.
 - `GetBool(key string, fallback bool) bool`: Retrieves the value of the environment variable named by the key.
 If the value is not set or cannot be parsed as a boolean, the fallback value is returned.
 - `GetInt(key string, fallback int) int`: Retrieves the value of the environment variable named by the key.
 If the value